 France to continue to use nuclear power for years to come, says minister

-France will continue to use nuclear energy for many years to come, said French Environment Minister Barbara Pompili, as power group EDF (EDF.PA) examined a potential issue linked to a build-up of inert gases at its nuclear power station in China.
+PARIS (Reuters) - France will continue to use nuclear energy for many years to come, said French Environment Minister Barbara Pompili, as power group EDF examined a potential issue linked to a build-up of inert gases at its nuclear power station in China.

 Pompili said that nuclear power accounted for more than 70% of the electricity generated in France.